geraldolsribeiro/microCI/docs/10_help.md

 # Help

-The basic usage can be obtained by passing the  option:
+The basic usage can be obtained by passing the `--help` option:

 ```
 microCI --help